 University of the Highlands and Islands Archaeology Institute postgraduate student Hannah Genders Boyd updates us on her continuing MRes research into the Bronze and Iron Age landscapes of Gairloch on the west coast of Scotland.

-Hannah takes up her story…….”
-Hi, I’m the latest Research Masters student to join the Archaeology Institute at UHI, based at Orkney College.
+Hi, I’m the latest Research Masters student to join the UHI Archaeology Institute, based at Orkney College.
 I’ll be spending the next year undertaking research in environmental archaeology: primarily using pollen analysis techniques in order to reconstruct a prehistoric landscape.

 I’m working with a supervisory team from three institutions: Dr Scott Timpany from UHI, Dr Althea Davies from the University of St Andrews and Dr Tim Mighall from the University of Aberdeen, whose collective expertise will guide me through the project.